Review of the Mechanical, Structural, and Physical Properties of Pincers: An Evolutionary Wonder

 While pincers are commonly recognized as tools of predation, some animals prioritize using pincers as biological shields.
 A prominent example of such is the hermit crab.
 Hermit crabs are infamous for occupying vacated mollusk shells as habitats and armour, offering protection to the lower soft abdomen.
 For further protection against environmental threats and predators, hermit crabs of the species coenobita brevimanus exhibit the unusual behaviour of using their disproportionately large left chela as a protective barrier when receding into the inner confines of the shell, which can be observed in Figure 1b.
 As the hermit crab shifts into the defensive position, the left pincer covers the entrance of the shell, fully enclosing the crab within a protective barrier (Hsu et al., 2018).

-Fig. 1 Photographs of hermit crab outside of a gastropod shell and retracted inside.
+Fig. 1.
+Photographs of hermit crab outside of a gastropod shell and retracted inside.
 Note the disproportionately large left chela in (A) and its retracted position in (B) covering the shell entrance (Lin et al., 2021).

 Chelae can also be used as a means of communication, specifically for mating signals and when competing with other individuals of the same sex.
 For instance, Uca pugnax, or the fiddler crab, uses its major (larger) pincer for fighting and mating signals (Levinton & Allen, 2005).
 In Figure 2, it can be observed that the generous size and vibrant colours of this large pincer are vital features not only for attracting potential mates but also for signalling the crabs’ ability to fight and intimidate opponents.
 These pincers are also capable of regenerating.
 In fact, if the large chela of a fiddler crab is lost in battle, the smaller pincer will grow to the size of a large pincer for signalling and deterring opponents.
-However, it will never regain the same strength or fighting ability as an original pincer.
+However, it will never regain the same or fighting ability as an original pincer.
 Thanks to this pincer regeneration capability, the fiddler crab also uses its pincer to deceive opponents into believing it is capable of fighting and mating (Backwell et al., 2000).

-Fig. 2 Fiddler crab, Uca pugnax (White, 2005).
+Fig. 2.
+Fiddler crab, Uca pugnax (White, 2005).

 Pincers for predation

 The ability to seize, restrain or incapacitate prey to prevent it from escaping is crucial to guarantee a successful hunt.
 Some species resort to chemical secretions to reduce the mobility of prey, such as venoms and glue-like secretions (Betz & Kölsch, 2004; Casewell et al., 2013), while other species use mechanical means to restrain their prey.
 The pincers of a scorpion are an example of such a weapon.
 When a scorpion detects prey, it uses its chelae to grab it.
-Once the target has been grasped, the scorpions may potentially use the stinger to inject venom to subdue it (Casper, 1985; Rein, 2003).
+Once the target has been grasped, the scorpions may potentially use the stinger to inject to subdue it (Casper, 1985; Rein, 2003).
 As a matter of fact, it has been shown that whether or not the scorpion will prefer to use their stinger or chelae more in a confrontation depends on many factors, such as the size and toughness of the prey or threat (Casper, 1985; Edmunds & Sibly, 2010; Rein, 2003), the ontogenetic state of the scorpion (Casper, 1985; Cushing & Matherne, 1980), as well as the condition and morphology of their chela (Casper, 1985).
 Once the prey is successfully incapacitated, the scorpion will then use its chelae to manipulate it and bring it toward its chelicerae to consume it (Alexander, 1967; Bub, 1979; Polis, 1979).

 The pincer also serves an essential role in sensing the environment.
 Scorpions are nocturnal and thus have limited vision (Polis, 1990).
 They rely on vibrational and chemical sensing to detect their prey.
 Therefore, their pincers are covered in chemo- and mechano-sensorial hair-like structures: the trichobothria and the sensilla.
 The sensilla are located at the extremity of the manus and form a constellation array used to detect chemical cues (Fet et al., 2006; Nisani et al., 2018).
 The trichobothria, located on the whole surface of the pincer detect airborne stimuli (Murayama & Willemart, 2019) while additional mechanoreceptors on their legs called slit sensilla, detect vibrations from the ground (Barth & Wadepuhl, 1975; Brownell & Farley, 1979).

-Pincers for Defense
+Pincers for defense

 Chelae are not only useful tools for hunting and attacking but are also highly effective weapons employed in active defence.
 The scorpions’ primary strategy for defence is to inflict pain on the predator/attacker to either deter them from causing them any harm or to distract them and create the opportunity to escape (Simone & Van Der Meijden, 2021).
 Research on scorpions’ defensive behaviour indicates that pincers are often used in combination with the stinger in such confrontations.
 Still, despite slight differences between different species of scorpions, the stinger remains the preferred weapon in these scenarios.
 In fact, not all species of scorpions use their chelae for defence and sometimes limit their defensive response to stinging only (Van Der Meijden et al., 2013).
 Nevertheless, some scorpion species also opt to use their pincers as shields, placing them over their head (prosoma) to protect themselves from frontal attacks, much like the hermit crab using its left pincer to cover up its shell opening (Newlands, 1969).